Superradiant clouds may be relevant for close compact object binaries: Abstract

 \section{Abstract}

 Bosonic fields (within suitable mass range) may be collectively generated by rotating black holes through the black hole superradiance process.
-The resulting black hole is surrounded by a ``cloud" of particles whose wave function populates the superradiant energy level of the black hole.
-For comparable mass ratio binary black hole systems, it has been suggested that these clouds are mostly depleted at large binary separations because of a resonant level mixing effect.
-As a result, these clouds may not be dynamically relevant for black hole and neutron star binaries that enter the LIGO and LISA detection frequency band.
-In this work, we point out that the common envelope process during a compact binary evolution may bring the binary to $\sim 0.01$AU in hundreds to thousands of years, so that the resonant level mixing of hyperfine levels are no longer important.
-We derive a relevant regime of binary parameters where the clouds are still present for binary entering the LISA band.
-When the binary separation further decreases due to gravitational wave radiation, we discuss the impact of non-resonant level mixing for cloud depletion, as well as possible cloud mass transfer between the binary objects.
+The resulting black hole is surrounded by a "cloud" of particles whose wave function populates the superradiant energy level of the black hole.
+For comparable mass ratio binary black hole systems, it has been suggested that these clouds often deplete at large binary separations because of level mixing effects.
+As a result, these clouds may not be dynamically relevant for black hole and neutron star binaries that enter the LIGO-Virgo-KAGRA and LISA detection frequency band.
+In this work, we point out that the common envelope process during a compact binary evolution may bring the binary to $\sim 0.01$AU in hundreds to thousands of years, so that depletion caused by certain level mixings are no longer important.
+We derive a relevant regime of binary parameters where the clouds are still present for binary entering the LISA band, and show that common envelop process does enlarge such parameter regime.
+When the binary separation further decreases due to gravitational wave radiation, we discuss the impact of possible cloud mass transfer between the binary objects.